knative/docs/docs/eventing/getting-started.md

        < Date: Mon, 12 Aug 2019 19:48:18 GMT
        ```

-1. Exit SSH by typing `exit` into the command prompt.
+1. Exit the pod by typing `exit` into the command prompt.

 You have sent two events to the `hello-display` event consumer and two events to
 the `goodbye-display` event consumer (note that `say-hello-goodbye` activates